Don’t miss this ultimate guide to the best things to do in Noosa in Queensland, Australia!

 10) Go Off on the Great Beach Drive

-One of the best things to do on the Sunshine Coast or while visiting Noosa is taking off on a day trip on The Great Beach Drive.
+One of the best things to do on the Sunshine Coast is taking a day trip on The Great Beach Drive from Noosa.

-Connecting The Gympie Region to the Sunshine Coast and Fraser Island, this road trip route takes drivers through over 200km coastline.
+Connecting The Gympie Region to the Sunshine Coast and Fraser Island, this road trip route starts near Noosa north shore and takes drivers along over 200km coastline.

-With either your own 4 wheel drive or one you’ve hired you will be able to see the Sunshine Coast in a totally different way.
+Whether you own a 4 wheel drive or one you’ve hired one, you will be able to see the Sunshine Coast in a totally different way.

 You’ll dodge motorway traffic, get a chance to see whales and dolphins (in the right season) and truly get off the beaten track.

-There are hotels and hostels along the way but also campground to really give you that feel of the great outdoors.
+There are plenty of hotels and hostels along the way, but also campgrounds if you want to immerse yourself in the great outdoors.

-If you opt for this epic road trip you’ll be able to break it up and take as long a route or a quick day trip depending on how long you plan to be around Noosa.
+If you opt for this epic Sunshine Coast road trip, you can break it up into sections depending on how long you plan to be around Noosa.

 Watch the sunrise over one beach and the sunset over another.

-Take in the incredible views with very few other people around and marvel at the absolute beauty that this stretch of the country has to offer.
+Take in the incredible views with very few other people around and marvel at the natural beauty that this stretch of the country has to offer.

 11) Be Mystified by Mt Coolum

-Less than 30 minutes away from Noosa you’ll find the magnificent Mt.
+Less than a 30-minute drive from Noosa you’ll find the magnificent Mt.
 Coolum National Park.